sshastry/queenslogic/readme.md

 type K m a = Monad m => (m a -> (a -> m a) -> m a)
 ```

 Now to the problem at hand.
-We index rows and cols and diagonals by integers.
+We index rows, columns, and diagonals by integers.
 The terminology is a little unorthodox in that we regard rows and columns as degenerate diagonals.

 ```haskell
 data Diagonal = Row Int